furiosa-ai/warboy-vision-models/README.md

 </details>

 ### Pose Estimation
-Pose estimation is a technology that identifies and estimates the pose of a person or object by detecting body parts (typically joints) and using them to estimate the pose of the respective object.
+Pose estimation is a technology that identifies and estimates the posture of a person or object by detecting body parts (typically joints) and using them to estimate the pose of the respective object.

 <div align="center"><img width="720" src="https://github.com/furiosa-ai/warboy-vision-models/blob/jongwook/data/images/pose_estimation.png"></div>